NervanaSystems/aeon/doc/source/provider_localization_rcnn.rst

 .. limitations under the License.
 .. ---------------------------------------------------------------------------

-localization
+Faster-RCNN Localization
 ============

-The object localization provider module (``type=localization``) is designed to work with the Faster-RCNN model.
+The object localization provider module (``type=localization_rcnn``) is designed to work with the Faster-RCNN model.
 The manifest should include paths to both the image but also the bounding box annotations:

 .. code-block:: bash
     @FIL	EFILE